untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

       path: "/users"
 ```

+#### Defining the Schema
+Our dlt connector benefits from dlt's schema management engine.
+This means, that dlt automatically:
+- unpacks the JSON (normalization) into flat tables
+- infers the data type of each field as well as primary keys
+- optionally allows us type the columns
+- [automatically evolves the schema](https://dlthub.com/docs/general-usage/schema-evolution) according to changing data deliveries
+- optionally allows us to reject data that does not conform to the ([data contracts](https://dlthub.com/docs/general-usage/schema-contracts))

+The Airbyte Low-code CDK has similar capabilities in schema management.
+Yet, we found two main differences.
+First, the Airbyte Low-Code CDK can detect the JSON schema for each stream and then writes it into a file which is part of the connector source code.
+In contrast, dlt does not require us to keep the schema specification as part of the code but it keeps it in its private state metadata.
+Second, as of now, Airbyte seems to have slightly less options to react to schema changes than dlt offers.

 #### The /users/{user_id}/meetings Stream

 To retrieve all meetings belonging to a user we need to configure a resource called `meetings`.
-Meetings depends on the existing `users` resource because it resolves the `"user_id"` in the API path from the `users` resource.
+Meetings depend on the existing `users` resource because it resolves the `"user_id"` in the API path from the `users` resource.

 ```python
 config: RESTAPIConfig = {